BIIFSweden/LCI_Workshop/README.md

 :bulb: What happens as the number of tiles increases?
 (Group 3)

 :people_holding_hands: **Group 4:** Uneven focus on z-stacks
-* Open the image of interest in Fiji (from folder "../images/illumination_correction/uneven_focus/");
+* Open the image of interest in Fiji from folder "../images/illumination_correction/uneven_focus/";
 * Inspect the z-stack.
 What is wrong?
 * Create a copy of the reference stack ("Image->Duplicate", remember to select the "Duplicate stack" option)
 * Segment via thresholding ("Image->Adjust->Threshold...").
 Keep the resulting segmented stack.